 Amy, mum of Ben

-She is extremely professional and I have found her help invaluable.
+Sarah is extremely professional and I have found her help invaluable.
 Not only has she has been especially helpful with children who have fine and gross motor challenges, but she has also supported children in primary who have executive functioning concerns such as working memory problems, sensory sensitivity and self-regulation issues.

-She works very closely with us, and with parental agreement, she shares written reports and makes recommendations to our teachers, so that they are able to support children of concern in the classroom environment.
+Sarah works very closely with us, and with parental agreement, she shares written reports and makes recommendations to our teachers, so that they are able to support children of concern in the classroom environment.

 It has been an absolute pleasure working with her and I have definitely learnt a tremendous amount about the benefits of Paediatric Occupational Therapy in an early intervention situation.